4 Cards That Still Offer Chase Price Protection & How To Use It

 Both of these benefits have time limits and require that you make purchases with the credit card.

-Does Chase Sapphire Preferred have price protection?
+Does the Chase Sapphire Preferred® Card have price protection?

 No, the Chase Sapphire Preferred doesn’t have price protection.
-Chase discontinued the price protection benefit in August of 2018.
+Chase discontinued the price protection benefit in August 2018.
 However, the Chase Sapphire Preferred card does come with purchase protection, as well as extended warranty protection.

-Does Chase Freedom Unlimited have price protection?
+Does the Chase Freedom Unlimited® have price protection?

 No. As with other Chase cards, the price protection benefit was discontinued in 2018.
 However, the Chase Freedom Unlimited does come with purchase protection and extended warranty protection.